studio-mizutama/official_site/content/contact/_index.md

 form_mail  : "Contact us via email"
 form_twitter  : "Contact us via twitter"
 ---
-Please feel free to contact us if you would like to join our association or if you would like to request a job.
+Please feel free to contact us if you would like to join our team or would like to request a job.

 In addition to email, we are also open to Twitter DMs.